 Our tuc tuc driver once fitted 4 people, with large backpacks and daypacks inside his tuc tuc.
 We weren’t very comfortable and it was an advantage that we were all good friends, but it worked!

-Taxi’s and Uber in Guatemala
+Taxi’s and Uber

 The largest part of Guatemala is not yet covered by Uber.
 Only Guatemala City and Antigua have this option right now.